ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 **USING: alpine:latest and tor-0.4.4.4-rc**

 The following instructions assume that you are cross-compiling on your PC for some ARM box.
+I am using a repurposed Android TV Box, but it should also work without issues on Rasperry Pi, Odroid, Wetek, S805/S812/S905 devices, etc.

 ## Docker setup
 * Use root account for all commands